anothertechs/anothertechs/src/blogs/crypto/morning-star/index.md

 ## What does morning star analysis tells us?

 The star's small real body represent a stalement between the bulls and bear.
-The bear are obviously in charge in a brisky descending market.
+The bear are obviously in charge in a brisky descending market(crypto,stock,foreing exchange).
 With the emergence of a morning star in such an environment,it is a signal of a shift from the **seller being in control to a deadlock between the selling and buying forces**.This dealock may have occured either because of a diminution in the selling forces or an increase in the buying pressure.
 Either way, the morning star analysis tells us the rally's prior power has slightly dissipated.
 This means the market will move upwards.

 ## Using Morning Star Indicator in Trading